g-gualeni/QtNoid2/README.md

 # QtNoid2
-A modular Qt library providing essential utilities and functionality to simplify the development of Qt Widget Applications.
+A modular Qt library providing essential utilities and functionality to simplify the development of **Qt Widget Applications**.

-The name is inspired by Spacenoids, human people living in space, in the Gundam Universe.
+The name is inspired by Spacenoids, humans living in space, in the Gundam Universe.

 This is a collection of different modules that implement common practices I have re-implemented many times when creating applications.

-Trying to not repeat myself I created this library.
+In an effort to avoid repeating myself, I created this library.

-This **QtNoid2** because it is the second iteration of the same project, and the first public version.
+I called this library **QtNoid2** because it is the second iteration of the same project, though it is the first public version.

 &nbsp;